 Lab Curriculum: The Biological Model – Function of the Stomatognathic System

 Any change of tooth morphology through processes of wear, the placement of direct or indirect restorations, or orthodontic treatment may cause a dysfunctional change in the masticatory system.
-During the curriculum Function and Morphology, dental technicians learn how to achieve or re-establish natural dental relationships using a functional wax-up.
-There is NO pre-requisite course for Lab Technician who may start their Bioesthetics™ continuing education with Function and Morphology Part 1.
-Doctors are required to complete the OBI Core Curriculum Level II - Bioesthetic Diagnosis course as a pre-requisite to the Morphology Curriculum.
+During the curriculum Function and Morphology, dental technicians and dentists learn how to achieve or re-establish natural dental relationships using a functional wax-up.
+Pre-requisite for those wanting to start their Bioesthetics® continuing education with Function and Morphology Part 1 is the Level II Bioesthetic Diagnosis Course.

 The Morphology curriculum is divided into two parts.